Isometric extensions of Anosov flows via microlocal analysis: Abstract

 \section{Abstract}

 The aim of this note is to revisit the classical framework developed by Brin, Pesin \cite{Brin-Pesin-74, Brin-75-1,Brin-75-2} and others to study ergodicity and mixing properties of isometric extensions of volume-preserving Anosov flows, using the microlocal framework developed in the theory of Pollicott-Ruelle resonances.
-The approach developed in the present note is reinvested in the companion paper \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-21} in order to show ergodicity of the frame flow on negatively-curved Riemannian manifolds under nearly $1/4$-pinched curvature assumption (resp. nearly $1/2$-pinched) in dimension $4$ and $4\ell+2, \ell > 0$ (resp. dimension $4\ell, \ell > 0$).
+The approach of the present note is reinvested in a crucial way in the companion paper \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-21} in order to show ergodicity of the frame flow on negatively-curved Riemannian manifolds under nearly $1/4$-pinched curvature assumption (resp. nearly $1/2$-pinched) in dimension $4$ and $4\ell+2, \ell > 0$ (resp. dimension $4\ell, \ell > 0$).